startino/aitino/aitino/created-prompts/poe-prompts/poe-trading-2.md

 - Clarity and organization of the presented information.

 Thank you for your assistance in compiling this research document on \"Path of Exile\" trading mechanics.

+COMMENT: I think this is from a very early simplified prompt